Skip to main content

 How it works

 Under the hood, llm-rubric uses a model to evaluate the output based on the criteria you provide.
-By default, it uses GPT-4o, but you can override this by setting the provider option (see below).
+By default, it uses different models depending on which API keys are available:

 It asks the model to output a JSON object that looks like this: